scjx123/tp/docs/DeveloperGuide.md

 ### 4.4 Reminder Feature

-The proposed undo/redo mechanism is facilitated by `ReminderAction`.
+The proposed reminder mechanism is facilitated by `ReminderAction`.
 It extends `Action` and the output is passed onto `UI` for display.
 Additionally, it implements the following operations:

 * `ReminderAction#act()` — List out the deadlines and events tasks that are due within 3 days